-Debit cards are the fastest form of payment since they remove money directly from your bank account.
-ACH transfers can also be fast, but even an ACH direct debit can take time to complete.
-PayPal transfers are also fast, though money is deducted from your PayPal balance rather than your checking account.
+Debit cards are the fastest form of payment since they remove money directly from a customer’s bank account.
+ACH transfers into your bank account can also be fast, but even an ACH direct debit might not happen until the next day.
+PayPal transfers are fast, too though money is deposited into your PayPal balance rather than your checking account.

-No payment method is without its flaws, but credit cards are generally regarded as offering the best security and protection for in-store and online purchases.
-Merchants will have to pay a processing fee for every transaction, but this can be worth it to receive the benefit of the fraud protection offered by major credit card issuers.
+No payment method is without flaws, but credit cards are generally regarded as offering the best security and protection for in-store and online purchases.
+Merchants will have to pay a processing fee for every transaction, but this can be worth it to benefit from the fraud protection offered by major credit card issuers.

 By and large, credit and debit cards are the preferred method of payment, especially in the age of online shopping.